gianmarcopinna/gianmarcopinna.github.io/content/authors/admin/_index.md

 This fall, I will be on the job market!

 In my job market paper, I investigate the root causes behind the observed phenomenon of recursive unemployment in displaced workers' careers.
 In particular, I estimate the impact of displacement on the job security attached to the type of jobs found by dismissed workers after dismissal.
-My findings suggest that displacement leads workers to match occupations that feature a substantial drop in job security, which may ultimately give rise to vicious cycles of repeated unemployment spells.
+My findings suggest that displacement leads workers to match occupations that feature a substantial drop in job security, which may ultimately give rise to vicious cycles of repeated unemployment.